Naotsun19B/TranslationToolkit-Document/README.md

 [Naotsun](https://twitter.com/Naotsun_UE)

 ## History

+- (2025/06/06) v2.3
+  Added support for UE5.6
+  Fixed a bug where editor preference was not saved correctly

 - (2025/04/27) v2.2
   Fixed a bug where translation was not possible due to the update of `Google Translate (No API key required)`